I enjoy compact gardening on a budget and have grown my own tobacco for many years.

 - Keep leaves well separated from one another.

-- Make sure they don't go moldy OR brittle (dry only means they're not rained on, or so wet that they rot.
-If it looks like your leaves are becoming too brittle, move them somewhere cooler, or spray them using one of those very fine misters you can buy for a few dollars to do houseplants.)
+- Make sure they don't go moldy OR brittle.
+If they're too dry they'll get brittle, and if they're too wet they'll rot.
+If it looks like your leaves are becoming too brittle, move them somewhere cooler or spray them with water, using one of those very fine misters you can buy for a few dollars to do houseplants.)

-Keep picking the leaves over the next weeks when you think that they're ready.
-Too early or a bit of yellowing before picking will make damn-all difference to the end product.
+- Keep picking the leaves off the plant over the next weeks, whenever you think they're ready.
+If you don't get it exactly right or see a bit of yellowing, don't worry, since it'll make damn-all difference to the end product.
 One of the reasons that I suggest that you pick this way is so that you don't get thoroughly sick of slitting and hanging the beastly stuff!
 It also gives the higher leaves a chance to grow a bit more.

-Don't look now, but you've already done it—well enough for the average punter, at least.
-The only other basis for curing is time.
+The trick for curing is time.
 Time is said to cure all things, and tobacco is near the top of the list.
-Some say that it should be left hanging for two years, though I've found that one year is quite enough.
+Some say that it should be left hanging for two years, though I've found that two or three months is quite enough.
 I turned out a first-class flake tobacco from some leaf that I'd left in a box in a corner of my garage for a year and forgotten about.
-A friend hangs his tobacco for about three months, by which time it has both a nice colour and texture, then cuts it and uses it straight away.
+A friend hangs his tobacco for about three months, by which time it has both a nice colour and texture.
+He then cuts it and uses it straight away.